Whimsies-YAT/Vickey/SECURITY.md

 If you discover a security issue in Misskey, please report it by **[this form](https://github.com/misskey-dev/misskey/security/advisories/new)**.

+If you find a security issue in Vickey, please report the issue via **both the form above and [this form](https://github.com/misskey-dev/misskey/security/advisories/new)**.Vickey is a soft fork of Misskey now, so it is more dependent on Misskey for fixes at this time.

 This will allow us to assess the risk, and make a fix available before we add a bug report to the GitHub repository.